mirmousaviii/mostage/example/slides.md

 - **Dark Theme** → Ideal for code presentations and low-light conditions
 - **Dracula Theme** → Popular dark theme with vibrant accents
 - **Ocean Theme** → Inspired by the sea. calm, elegant, and refreshing
+- **Rainbow Theme** → Colorful and bright theme with vibrant colors

 #### And, Create a new theme is easy